Financial Services (Implementation of Legislation) Bill [HL]

 Overview

-This bill allows the UK Treasury to adapt and implement certain EU financial services laws into UK law after Brexit.
-It permits adjustments to reflect the UK's new position outside the EU, but these changes must not significantly alter the original intent of the legislation.
+This bill allows the UK Treasury to adapt and implement existing EU financial services laws into UK law after Brexit.
+It ensures continuity by mirroring relevant EU legislation, while permitting necessary adjustments to account for the UK's new status outside the EU.

 Description